 Treating neutropenic fever

-According to Dr. Waters, any cancer patient with a fever or other emergent condition should call their oncologist immediately.
-The oncologist will determine if the patient should go directly to an emergency room or to the doctor’s office.
+According to Dr. Waters, anyone who has cancer with a fever or other condition that’s an emergency should call their oncologist immediately.
+The oncologist will determine if they should go directly to an emergency room or to the doctor’s office.

-Patients who go to an emergency room should clearly indicate that they are undergoing cancer treatment.
-It will make a difference in how they are triaged.
+If you go to an emergency room, you should clearly tell them up front that you are undergoing cancer treatment.
+It will make a difference in how you are triaged.

-“A healthy patient with a fever and cough might get a flu swab or throat swab or chest X-ray,” says Dr. Waters.
+“A healthy patient with a fever and cough might get a flu swab or throat swab or chest X-ray,” explains Dr. Waters.
 “We may give them acetaminophen and send them home to rest.
-But a cancer patient with the same symptoms will need a more intense evaluation to find the source of their infection.”
+But someone who has cancer with the same symptoms will need a more intense evaluation to find the source of their infection.”

-He says they’ll keep cancer patients in isolation to prevent exposure to any new infections while they do a culture of their blood and urine to check for bacteria.
+Dr. Waters says they’ll keep anyone who has cancer in isolation to prevent exposure to any new infections while they do a culture of their blood and urine to check for bacteria.

 “We’ll start them on antibiotics right away until we identify the cause of their fever.
-We can always stop the antibiotics later if we find they don’t have an infection,” he explains.
+We can always stop the antibiotics later if we find they don’t have an infection,” Dr. Waters explains.

-The important thing, especially for cancer patients with a fever, is to get medical attention right away.
+The important thing if you have cancer and develop a fever is to get medical attention right away.